Namaqualand-Richtersveld Steppe

 States: South Africa, Namibia

 The quiver tree, belonging to the genus Aloe, is essential to the local ecosystem of the Namaqualand-Richtersveld Steppe ecoregion as it provides vital moisture for a range of mammals, birds, and insects.
-The succulent leaves and stem of the quiver trees have special water-storing tissue enabling the tree to withstand long periods of drought conditions.
+The succulent leaves and stem of the quiver trees have special water-storing tissue, enabling the tree to withstand long periods of drought conditions.
 The trees inhabit dry, rocky areas and have a life span of approximately 200 years, but they are currently threatened by agricultural expansion, overgrazing, mining, and climate change.

-The ecoregion extends down the western coast of Namibia from the town of Lüderitz and into South Africa.
-It comprises the major biogeographical domain, the Namaqualand-Namib.
-It encompasses the fog-affected coastal plain and adjacent escarpment in the west, and receives most of its rain in the winter.
+This ecoregion encompasses the fog-affected coastal plain and adjacent escarpment in the west and receives most of its rain in the winter.
 Rainfall is reliable and predictable, falling mostly in winter, and prolonged winter droughts are rare.
 The climate is mild compared to other arid areas where frosts are extremely rare.
-This domain receives annual rainfall ranging from 20 mm in the drier northwest to more than 400 mm in the escarpment zone, but the most of the area receives less than 150 mm.
+This domain receives annual rainfall ranging from 20 millimeters (.8 in) in the drier northwest to more than 400 millimeters (16 in) in the escarpment zone, but most of the area receives less than 150 millimeters (6 in).
 Precipitation is supplemented by heavy dewfalls and fog.
-The Namaqualand-Namib Domain is part of the Namaqualand Metamorphic Province, comprising granites and gneisses that are from 1 to 2 billion years old.

 The ecoregion belongs to the world’s only plant hotspot that is entirely arid.
-By far the most distinctive feature here is the diversity of succulents, especially dwarf and contracted leaf species.
+By far, the most distinctive feature here is the diversity of succulents, especially dwarf and contracted leaf species.
 The major families contributing to this group are Mesembryanthemaceae, Crassulaceae, and Aloaceae.
 Another outstanding feature is the high diversity of geophytes or bulblike plants.
-Tree richness is poor, comprising only 35 species, but this paucity is offset by presence of charismatic endemics such as bastard quiver tree, quiver tree, and halfmens.
+Tree richness is poor, comprising only 35 species, but this paucity is offset by the presence of charismatic endemics such as the bastard quiver tree, quiver tree, and halfmens.
 Levels of plant endemism are extremely high.
 The Gariep Centre encompasses the Richtersveld and extends northwards into Namibia’s Sperrgebiet.

-This area is home to about 355 endemic plant species, and three endemic genera, namely Juttadinteria, Dracophilus, and Arenifera.
+This area is home to about 355 endemic plant species and three endemic genera, namely Juttadinteria, Dracophilus, and Arenifera.
 Included in this center are lichen fields that have the highest cover, density, and diversity of lichens in the world.
 The fauna of the ecoregion has a rich complement of endemics, especially among the arachnids, hopliniid beetles, aculeate Hymenoptera, and reptiles.
 Among the region’s reptiles, endemics include Namaqua thick-toed gecko and Meyer’s legless skink.
 Endemism is less pronounced among the bird and mammal faunas.
-Of the birds, only one is strictly endemic, Barlow’s lark which occurs only in the Sperrgebiet region.
+Of the birds, only one is strictly endemic, Barlow’s lark, which occurs only in the Sperrgebiet region.

-Large tracts of the ecoregion are still fairly intact, in spite of general overgrazing.
-Large areas of the higher and hence wetter areas of the Namaqualand-Namib Domain have also been converted for agriculture.
+Large tracts of the ecoregion are still fairly intact in spite of general overgrazing.
+Large areas of the higher and, hence, wetter areas of the Namaqualand-Namib Domain have also been converted for agriculture.
 Formal reserves include the Richtersveld National Park, where nomadic herders graze livestock, Ai-Ais Hot Springs National Park, Namaqua National Park, and the Goegab Nature Reserve.
 The Sperrgebiet National Park is enclosed in a Protected Diamond Area, which has been closed to the public since 1910, with the lease expiring in 2020.
 This has resulted in large tracts of unspoiled dune and mountain landscapes and is considered a wilderness area.
 The main mining area is the narrow coastal belt covering about one percent of the Sperrgebiet with impacts leading to excessive inland sand movement.

 Although much of the ecoregion is in a natural or semi-natural state, much of the habitat has been severely degraded by over-grazing.
-Land-use practices that will further threaten the ecoregion’s biodiversity include the expansion of communally-owned and privately-owned rangeland; agriculture, especially in the valleys of perennial rivers; illegal and large scale collection of succulents and geophytes as well as mining for diamonds, heavy minerals, gypsum, limestone, marble, monzite, kaolin, ilmenite, and titanium which has transformed the entire coastline and encroaches on the fragment patches of dune and coastal shrubland.
+Land-use practices that will further threaten the ecoregion’s biodiversity include the expansion of communally-owned and privately-owned rangeland; agriculture, especially in the valleys of perennial rivers; illegal and large-scale collection of succulents and geophytes as well as mining for diamonds, heavy minerals, gypsum, limestone, marble, monzite, kaolin, ilmenite, and titanium which has transformed the entire coastline and encroaches on the fragment patches of dune and coastal shrubland.
 In addition, climate change is likely to have a major negative influence on the biodiversity of the ecoregion, given the specialized habitat requirements of the numerous local and point plant endemics.

 1. Burgess, N., Hales, J.A., Underwood, E., Dinerstein, E., Olson, D., Itoua, I., Schipper, J., Ricketts, T. and Newman, K. 2004.
 Terrestrial ecoregions of Africa and Madagascar: a conservation assessment.
 Island Press.